Designers don’t solve problems (yet)

 But if we look deeper, we realise that the health system doesn’t try to solve their real problems, but to make profit.
 As the health system gets more and more privatised, it acts like a business rather than a non-profit organisation.
 As a result, the motivation for design in health care is to reduce costs and increase profit, not so much to improve health care for people (even if we designers keep saying this to ourselves).

-Companies claim to be human-centred, but only as long human-centricity brings profit.
+Companies claim to be human-centred, but only as long as human-centricity brings profit.

 We design for money, not for humanity